awsdocs/amazon-ec2-user-guide/doc_source/spot-data-feeds.md

 To help you understand the charges for your Spot Instances, Amazon EC2 provides a data feed that describes your Spot Instance usage and pricing\.
 This data feed is sent to an Amazon S3 bucket that you specify when you subscribe to the data feed\.

 Data feed files arrive in your bucket typically once an hour, and each hour of usage is typically covered in a single data file\.
 These files are compressed \(gzip\) before they are delivered to your bucket\.
-Amazon EC2 can write multiple files for a given hour of usage where files are very large \(for example, when file contents for the hour exceed 50 MB before compression\)\.
+Amazon EC2 can write multiple files for a given hour of usage where files are large \(for example, when file contents for the hour exceed 50 MB before compression\)\.

 **Note**
-If you don't have a Spot Instance running during a certain hour, you won't receive a data feed file for that hour\.
+If you don't have a Spot Instance running during a certain hour, you don't receive a data feed file for that hour\.

 **Topics**
 + [Data Feed File Name and Format](#using-spot-instances-format)